 In November 1990, Citrix Systems prepared to launch its first product, Citrix Multiuser.
-The program allowed users to run several different software simultaneously on one computer.
+The program allowed users to run some software simultaneously on one computer.
 In the early 90s, this was a pretty revolutionary idea.

 But Citrix Multiuser flopped.
-It had been designed for the OS/2 system, but just days before the launch of the original Citrix, Microsoft announced its move to Windows operating system.
+It had been designed for the OS/2 system.
+However, just days before the launch of the original Citrix, Microsoft announced its move to Windows operating system.

 Today, Citrix has gained a foothold, with more than 400,000 organizations around the world using it.
 Although the company offers products for desktops and servers, it is perhaps most known for its virtualization solutions.
 These solutions help employees collaborate from different locations using the same software.